Skip to main content

 When to go Mongolia travel blog

-The best time to visit Mongolia is during the Mongolian summer, from the mid of June till last week of August.
-This is the safest time of the year to travel to Mongolia in terms of weather, sunny days throughout Mongolia and sufficient rainfall to make the steppes lush and green.
+The best time to visit Mongolia, according to many experts on a Mongolia travel blog, is during the Mongolian summer, from mid-June to the last week of August.
+This is the safest time of the year to travel to Mongolia in terms of weather, with sunny days throughout the country and sufficient rainfall to make the steppes lush and green.
 June and September are both very pleasant times to visit Mongolia.
-September, autumn is enjoyable, colorful, not hot, and not cold.
+September, with its autumn colors, is enjoyable—not too hot, and not too cold.
 Nomads have plenty of dairy products and are busy processing milk and preparing for winter.

 Months to Best